xinwenfu/mitmproxy-get/README.md

 <img alt="image" src="https://user-images.githubusercontent.com/69218457/156814128-5dfd1fc2-5cc5-4bfa-b478-2817c04e1401.png">
 <img alt="image" src="https://user-images.githubusercontent.com/69218457/156814169-664bedc2-7b6a-4d8c-93bb-fa7a7ea18c52.png">

 # MITM against HTTPS

-mitmproxy is able to decrypt encrypted traffics on the fly (more information can be found here).
+mitmproxy is able to decrypt encrypted traffic on the fly (more information can be found here).
 There are two methods to enable such function :
 - Install mitmproxy’s CA on the client device.
 - Use the self-signed server certificate as mitmproxy’s CA.
 Since our client ESP32 does not have functions for installing trusted CA, we use the second method.